-Turn left and follow Grange Road, past the University Rugby Ground (See the option below for a short cut back to Coton.
-Note this is not a public right of way).
+Turn left and follow Grange Road, past the University Rugby Ground (The Private Road behind the Rugby Ground is not a public right of way).

 Continue to Adams Road.
 This is the point where to return to Cambridge you turn right and follow the pedestrian/cycle lane into the City Centre.

 To return to Coton via The Footpath, turn left along Adams Road and follow the route description from Cambridge City Centre above.

 Walking to the Cam towards Grantchester and Newnham